-This tour is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the civil war around Madrid.
+This tour about Charlie Donnelly and the battle of Jarama is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the Spanish civil war around Madrid.
 Click on the icon to order your paperback or kindle copy.

 In February 1937 the nationalist forces launched a massive onslaught on republican lines in the Jarama valley to the south east of Madrid.
 Their objective was to cut the road between the capital and the important sea port of Valencia which by then had also become the centre of republican administration.
 The highway was the capital’s umbilical cord—vital supplies of food, fuel and munitions passed along the road to the besieged capital.
 The nationalist offensive was one of the most important of the war and had it not been for the extrordinary heroism of the International Brigades, Madrid would undoubtedly have fallen.
 The volunteers, like Charlie Donnelly, were in the vanguard of the forces which struggled to stem the nationalist advance and suffered devastating losses.

-Our tour will take us to the beautful valley of Jarama , scene of a bloody battle in 1937.
+This Madrid tour will take us just outside the city to the beautful valley of Jarama , scene of a bloody battle in 1937.
 Some 40 minutes outside Madrid, stops include some of the places which have entered into the legend of the battle and the memory of the International Brigades – the Cookhouse, the sunken road and Suicide Hill which was valiantly defended by British and Irish volunteers (above).

-Walking amongst the quiet of the olive groves we will visit the spot where Charlie Donnelly is thought to have been killed alongside many of his companions from the American Abraham Lincoln Brigade.
-The tour will also take in some extensive Republican trench emplacements and the memorial to those who died at Jarama.
+Amongst the quiet of the olive groves, we will walk to the spot where Charlie Donnelly is thought to have been killed alongside many of his companions from the American Abraham Lincoln Brigade.
+Our walk will also take in some extensive Republican trench emplacements and the memorial to those who died at Jarama.

-The tour includes lunch at a local restaurant, the Meson El Cid, which has one of the very few museums devoted to the civil war in Spain.
+This unusual walking tour includes lunch at a local restaurant, the Meson El Cid, which has one of the very few museums devoted to the Spanish civil war in Madrid.
 The museum is a fascinating cornucopia, housing hundreds of artifacts which have been retrieved from the battlefield of Jarama over the years.

-On arrangement, the tour leaves Madrid at 10:00 am from the principal entrance to Parque Debod, beneath the fallen soldier memorial.
+On arrangement, this Madrid tour leaves at 10:00 am from the principal entrance to Parque Debod, beneath the fallen soldier memorial.
 The Parque Debod entrance is at the junction Calle Ferraz with Paseo Pintor Rosales, opposite the Plaza de España.
 Tours return to the same drop-off point.

 Book this tour at email@example.com

-More about Charlie Donnelly and the Abraham Lincoln Brigade
+More about the Abraham Lincoln Brigade, Charlie Donnelly and the Battle of Jarama

 On 18 February 1937 the republicans launched a major counter offensive.
 The International Brigades were once again in the thick of the fighting and this time the American volunteers of the Abraham Lincoln Brigade were in the vanguard.
 The Lincoln’s suffered extensive casualties before the offensive was abandoned and amongst the dead lay the young Irish poet Charlie Donnelly (below).